AlyceBrady/ramp/installation/INSTALL.md

 activity files and table settings for your application.

 The rest of this document covers these three steps for the pre-defined demos and default development environment.
-[TODO: Another document to be constructed out of what has been [INSTALL_DB.md] [installdb] will] guide you through these steps for customized Smart environments or new Ramp-based applications.
+The [Installing a Customized Ramp/Smart Application][customInstall] document [under construction!] will guide you through these steps for customized Smart environments or new Ramp-based applications.

 <h2 id='pre-defined'> Installing Pre-Defined Demos or Development
 Environment </h2>